 \section{Conclusions}

-The expense of sampling random variables is a widespread problem, common across a range of disciplines including: animation \citep{lee2017vectorized}, encryption, and financial simulations, to name just a few examples.
-In the work presented, we proposed, developed, analysed, and implemented approximate random variables as a means of circumventing this problem for a variety of modern hardwares.
+The expense of sampling random variables can be significant.
+In the work presented, we proposed, developed, analysed, and implemented approximate random variables as a means of circumventing this for a variety of modern hardwares.
 By incorporating these into a nested multilevel Monte Carlo framework we showcased how the full speed improvements offered can be recovered with near perfect efficiency without losing any accuracy.
-With a detailed treatment, we showed that even for basic simulations of geometric Brownian motions requiring Gaussian random variables, speed ups of a factor 5 or more can be expected.
-The same framework was also applied to the more difficult Cox-Ingersoll-Ross process and its non central $ \chi^2 $ distribution, offering the potential for vast speed ups of a factor of 250 or more.
+With a detailed treatment, we showed that even for basic simulations of geometric Brownian motions requiring Gaussian random variables, speedups of a factor 5 or more can be expected.
+The same framework was also applied to the more difficult Cox-Ingersoll-Ross process and its non-central $ \chi^2 $ distribution, offering the potential for vast speedups of a factor of 250 or more.